Frequently Asked Questions

 The world of scholarship depends on people making their research available to others.
 When this is done electronically, more people receive access at a lower cost, and more knowledge transfer occurs.
 This stimulates education and research.
 Your research is also more likely to be cited in other publications, which adds to your prestige and aids your future advancement.

 Before theses and dissertations were available electronically, not many were read.
 Electronic access multiplies the number of times works are read by a factor of ten or more.
-Because you spent a great deal of time on your research, you should be encouraged that others are reading your work.
+Due to the fact you spent a great deal of time on your research, you should be encouraged that others are reading your work.
 Your research may guide others, and your results may save others the time of redoing your study.

 An embargo is a delay in making a work publicly available.
 Your title and abstract will be available to the public, but the full text of your pdf document will be hidden for a period of time.
 You can embargo for up to two years at a time for a total of five years.
 At that time, your pdf will be released to the internet.

 You might choose to embargo because of a patent application or a pending publication in a journal.
 You should talk with your advisor about whether to embargo.
 You should also speak with any publisher of your thesis/dissertation work regarding the rules and restrictions of publication when a text is already publicly available.
-You can request to embargo your document within the ETD submission process.
-Your chair will approve the embargo request when you have submitted your ETD.
+You can request to embargo your document within the ETD submission process in the checklist.
+Your chair will need to approve the embargo request when you submit your ETD through the checklist.

 On OhioLINK, there are three types of copyright to choose from: